OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

 - Help journalists think through what groups may target them online and the strategies that these groups use.
 To do this, the journalist may want to speak to other journalists in their network to see whether they are also experiencing similar attacks.
-They can also carry out online searches using the name of the adversary and key words such as _online attack_, _online abuse_, _doxxing_ amongst others.
+They can also carry out online searches using the name of the adversary and key words such as _online attack_, _online abuse_, _doxing_ amongst others.
 - Journalists should know what data is fine to share online and what data is best kept private.
 - Journalists should speak to family about what data they are happy to share online and what data they would like to keep private.
 They should work with their family to secure their family members’ account and be aware that if an abuser cannot locate the journalist online they may well target their family.